data-gymnasia/courses/content/_statistics/content.md

-*Solution*.
-The maximum likelihood estimator is the minimizer of the logarithm of the likelihood function, which is
+*Solution.* The maximum likelihood estimator is the minimizer of the logarithm of the likelihood function, which is

 ``` latex
 -\frac{n}{2}\log 2\pi - n \log \sigma - \frac{n}{2}\log 2\pi - n